This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 1:

-Secure the lid and blend until completely smooth.
+Then add the cacao powder, vanilla extract, and maple syrup.
+Secure the lid and blend until smooth.

 Note: If you don’t have a blender, you can whisk the ingredients together in a bowl until no clumps remain.
-Just make sure the coconut milk is totally smooth, as it can often separate in the can, and it’s important that it is totally creamy for the best ice cream results.
+Just make sure the coconut milk is completely smooth, as it can often separate in the can, and that it is totally creamy for the best ice cream results.

 Step 2:

-Pour the mixture into an ice cream maker and let it run for 30 to 35 minutes, until thick and creamy.
+Once the mixture is smooth, pour it into an ice cream maker and let it run for 30 to 35 minutes, until thick and creamy.
+Yes, it really does take over 30 minutes to thicken up, so be patient.

 Ingredients